ABOUT THE BAROSSA VALLEY IN SOUTH AUSTRALIA

-The Barossa has a rich 175 year old culture and architectural history and encompasses the wine growing areas of the Barossa Valley and Eden Valley.
+The Barossa has a rich 175-year-old culture and architectural history and encompasses the wine-growing areas of the Barossa Valley and Eden Valley.

 It is home to some of Australia’s finest restaurants, inspired by fresh food, local wine and produce from the region.

-Preserving, smoking and baking produce are still a part of everyday life and the results include smoked mettwurst, lachschinken, traditional breads, bienenstich and streuselkuchen, dill cucumbers, pickled onions, olives and olive oil, egg noodles, and a variety of chutneys, pickles and preserves.
+Preserving, smoking and baking produce are still a part of everyday life and the results include smoked mettwurst, lachschinken, traditional bread, bienenstich and streuselkuchen, dill cucumbers, pickled onions, olives and olive oil, egg noodles, and a variety of chutneys, pickles and preserves.